-Out now for Radical Philosophy journal, Matteo Pasquinelli’s essay investigates the relation between Marx and the pioneer of computation Charles Babbage and, after decades of speculations, discovers the origin of the expression ‘general intellect’ that has been discussed, also in many courses at HfG, as a 19th century prophecy of the crisis of the knowledge society and the rise of artificial intelligence.
+Published by the English journal Radical Philosophy and translated by French Les Mondes du Travail, Matteo Pasquinelli’s essay investigates the relationship between Marx and computing pioneer Charles Babbage and, after decades of speculation, traces the origin of the expression general intellect that has been discussed as a 19th-century prophecy of the crisis of the knowledge society and the rise of artificial intelligence.

 Matteo Pasquinelli, “On the Origins of Marx’s General

 Corsani, “Sur les origines du General Intellect de Marx”,